-We want to thank our top Patrons on Patreon: Jameson Elam, Stu Morrison, Scott McWilliams, Elliot Trent, Michael Schuler, Matt Kummell, and Ty Moser!
+We want to thank our top Patrons on Patreon: Jameson Elam, Stu Morrison, Scott McWilliams, Elliot Trent, Michael Schuler, Matt Kummell, Ty Moser, New England Woodworking Studio, Glen Vajcner, and Adam Zawalich!
 You too can support the show by purchasing a T-Shirt, donating, or become a monthly patron as well.
-If you choose to become a patron you can get the show’s pre-release, or a monthly group or individual hangout where we cut up and talk shop.
+If you choose to become a patron you can get the show’s pre-release, a sticker, or other rewards based on the level you choose.

-Thanks to Marshall Toy, Scott Haun, Sebastian Ollari, Justin Capogna, Matt Cremona, Nick Carruthers, Robert Bakie, Joseph Muench, Tim Holiner, Dave Bebee, Brodie Brickey, Modern Builds (Mike Montgomery), Eric Burke, Christopher Pickslay, JM Tosses, and Terry Mulligan for your support on Patreon as well.
+Thanks to Marshall Toy, Scott Haun, Sebastian Ollari, Justin Capogna, Matt Cremona, Nick Carruthers, Robert Bakie, Joseph Muench, Tim Holiner, Dave Bebee, Brodie Brickey, Modern Builds (Mike Montgomery), Eric Burke, Christopher Pickslay, JM Tosses, Terry Mulligan, Michael Brindle, Eric Schneider, Joe Pierce, Joshua Luthor, Kyle Walker, Daniel Mendoza, Michael Jeffcoat, Woodshop 101 Podcast, and Kyle Thomas for your support on Patreon as well.

 New t-shirts and hoodies for sale on the website.
 Claim yours now!

 What’s Going On In The Shop

 Kyle – Still working on the tap handles for Refuge Brewery.
 Working on the mandala table.
 Making a shop sign for 2017 (video below).
 Segmented wine bottle is finished.

 Sean – Hardware installation on the shoe storage bench.
 Picked up some walnut and maple for the bed build.
 Got a new 4 x 8 vacuum bag for veneering and some walnut veneer.